polterguy/polterguy.github.io/plugins/magic.lambda.strings/index.md

 ### How to use [strings.replace]

-This slot replaces occurrencies of a string inside a string, with some other string.
+This slot replaces occurrences of a string inside a string, with some other string.
 The simplest version is like follows.

 ```